PARC6502/docker-media-server/README.md

 ## Containers

-- Traefik - reverse proxy, I've set up so all \*.yourdomain domains go to the laptop server, then traefik makes it so service_name.yourdomain goes to the right service
+- Traefik - reverse proxy, I've set it up so all \*.yourdomain domains go to the machine with the media server, then traefik makes it so service_name.yourdomain goes to the right service
 - Jellyfin - media server
 - Sonnarr - tv downloader
 - Radarr - movie downloader